JudePark96/blog/about.md

 Seoul, Republic of Korea. <br >
 judepark@kookmin.ac.kr

 Hi!
-I obtained a B.S.
-Degree in Computer Science from Kookmin University in Feb 2021.
+I obtained a Bachelor of Engineering in Computer Science from Kookmin University in Feb 2021.
 Recently, I got accepted to the Division of Computer Science and Engineering at Jeonbuk National University as a graduate student!
 My advisor is Prof. SeungHoon Na.

 > I will update the email soon.